learnscripture/learnscripture.net/README.rst

 - WebFaction control panel to create apps
   - webserver apps (custom app listening on port)
-  - rabbitmq apps (custom app listening on port)
   - celeryd apps (custom app listening on port)
   - supervisord app (custom app listening on port)

 - Some manual installation of software.
   - lessc binary, using node/npm

-- Some scripted installation of software, using fabric
-  - rabbitmq

 Due to shared hosting with no root access, custom installation was often necessary, and chef/puppet would probably not provide easy shortcuts.